hallekoyanagi/Sudoku-Sat-Solver/README.md

+# CSC 225 Project 1
+by

+Halle Koyanagi V00913278,

+## Basic Task Execution

 Execute the following code in a Linux environment
-## Read a single Sudoku and convert it to SAT format
+### Read a single Sudoku and convert it to SAT format
 ~~~
 python sud2sat.py < puzzle.txt > puzzle.cnf
 cat puzzle.cnf